Classifying texts with tidyllm

 theme(axis.text.x = element_text(angle = 45, hjust = 1))

-simple one-shot classification.
+beyond simple one-shot classification.
 A common idea is to use multi-shot

 classifications (and give the model classification examples in the